Intrinsic approach to Galois theory of q-difference equations, with the preface to Part 4 "The Galois D-groupoid of a q-difference system'' by Anne Granier: The example of the Jacobi Theta function

 Let us consider a norm $|~|$ on $K$ such that $|q|\neq 1$.
 The differential dimension of the subgroup $\partial\l(\frac{\partial y}{y}\r)=0$ is zero.
-We will show in \S\ref{sec:compgalgr} (\cf Corollary \ref{cor:diffalgrelation}) that this means that $\Theta$ is differentially algebraic over the field of rational functions $\wtilde C_E(x)$ with coefficients in the differential closure $\wtilde C_E$ of the elliptic function over $K^*/q^\Z$.
+Using the comparison of the parametrized Galois group of \cite{HardouinSinger} and the parametrized intrinsic Galois group, we obtain that $\Theta$ is differentially algebraic over the field of rational functions $\wtilde C_E(x)$ with coefficients in the differential closure $\wtilde C_E$ of the elliptic function over $K^*/q^\Z$.
 In fact, the function $\Theta$ satisfies

 which implies that $\partial\l(\frac{\partial\Theta}{\Theta}\r)$ is an elliptic function.
 Since the Weierstrass function is differentially algebraic over $K(x)$, the Jacobi Theta function is also differentially algebraic over $K(x)$.